infojunkie/blog/_posts/2018-01-09-youtube-album.md

 ffmpeg -f concat -safe 0 -i files.txt files.flac
 ```

-- Concatenate png video enough times to cover audio duration - in the example below it makes 10 copies.
+- Concatenate png video enough times to cover audio duration - in the example below we make 10 copies.
 See [http://superuser.com/a/1116107/55867](http://superuser.com/a/1116107/55867)

 ```
 for i in {1..10}; do printf "file '%s'\n" png.mp4 >> pngs.txt; done